webhead404/threat-terra/ESXi/README.md

 ## ThremulationStation can be installed within ESXi by using Packer and Terraform.
 This method requires some extra setup and other tooling will also be needed.
 This still a huge work in progress with a fair amount of changes needing to be made.
 If something doesn't work, feel free to file an issue!
-(Viewer discretion is advised.) ##
+(YMMV) ##

 All of the previous prerequisites are still required.
 You will still need Ansible and Git and will need to additionally install Packer, PyWinRM, OVFTool from VMWare and Terraform.